Brightest Stars

 More star lore

 In Japan, the Tanabata festival features Orihime, a celestial princess or goddess, represented by Vega, who falls in love with a mortal, Hikoboshi, represented by the star Altair.
-But when Orihime’s father finds out, he is enraged and forbids her to see this mere mortal.
+However, this enrages Orihime’s father so he forbids her to see this mere mortal.
 Then … you know the story.
 The gods place the two lovers in the sky, separated by the Celestial River or Milky Way.
 Yet the sky gods in kindness let them reunite on the 7th night of the 7th moon each year.
 Sometimes Hikoboshi’s annual trip across the Celestial River is treacherous, though, and he doesn’t make it.
 In that case, Orihime’s tears form raindrops that fall over Japan.

 Many Japanese celebrations of Tanabata occur in July, but sometimes they take place in August.
 Sometimes the Perseid meteor shower represents Orihime’s tears in myth.